gdaow/marshpy/README.md

 ### Tag Handlers

+Tag handlers are custom deserialization behavior that are triggered when encountering specific YAML tags.
+Pofy comes with some predefined tag handlers that are automatically registered when calling load, so the following tags are usable out of the box :

+#### env

+#### glob

+#### import / try-import

+The import and try import tags allows to import another YAML file as a field of the currently deserialized object :

+#### Custom tag handlers

-Pofy allows you to plug custom deserialization behavior when encountering yaml tags.
-These custom behaviors are called tag handlers.
-Pofy comes with some predefined tag handlers, described below.
-Custom tag handlers are defined the following way :
+Pofy allows you to plug custom deserialization behavior when encountering some YAML tags, matching a given regular expression.
+These custom behaviors are called tag handlers, and are declared this way tag handlers are defined the following way :

 ```python